[Editor’s note: This article is regularly updated to include the most relevant information available.]

 Fifth, and perhaps most importantly, CGC stock is priced for failure.
 Thus, shares are optimally positioned to rip higher on good news.
 Calendar 2020 could be a year of good news.
 Naturally, that means calendar 2020 could be a year of sustained big gains for CGC stock.

-Payments processor Square (NYSE:SQ) is one of the top stocks to buy for 2020.
-Shares look ready to rip higher over the next 12 months as the company’s revenue growth trajectory meaningfully improves.
+At the beginning of the year, I said that payments processor Square (NYSE:SQ) was ready to rip higher over the next 12 months as the company’s revenue growth trajectory meaningfully improved.

 The Trade Desk (TTD)

-Programmatic advertising leader The Trade Desk (NASDAQ:TTD) has posted huge returns over the past several years.
-And there are five reasons why this streak of big returns will persist for TTD stock in 2020.
+Programmatic advertising leader The Trade Desk (NASDAQ:TTD) has posted huge returns over the past several years, and at the start of this year, I believed that 2020 wouldn’t break this cycle of big returns.

 First, ad spending trends globally will re-accelerate in 2020 as companies across the globe up their ad budgets against an improving economic backdrop.
 Second, U.S. ad spending trends will improve even more than global ad spending trends, thanks to upped political spending in an election year.
 Third, U.S. digital ad spending trends will meaningfully accelerate, as consumers shift more aggressively to digital channel consumption, thanks to the mainstream rollout of 5G, the introduction of multiple new streaming services and the launch of cloud gaming platforms.
 Fourth, automation technology will continue to gain mainstream traction.
 As it does, programmatic advertising adoption uptake rates will remain robust.